buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/PropertyEnumerations/PEnum_PermeableCoveringOperationEnum.md

 # PEnum_PermeableCoveringOperationEnum

-This enumeration defines the valid types of permeable coverings.
+This enumeration defines the valid types of permeable coverings.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2.0.